LUMSim/ABMGA/README.md

 > M. Olsen, J. Laspesa, T. Taylor-D'Ambrosio.
 ON GENETIC ALGORITHM EFFECTIVENESS FOR FINDING BEHAVIORS IN AGENT-BASED PREDATOR PREY MODELS.
 Proceedings of the Summer Simulation Multi-Conference (SummerSim'18).
 July 2018.

-The code that was used in the SummerSim 2018 paper will be uploaded here before the start of the conference.

 ## Folders

 A README within each folder will give details on its files: